Jayasenthur/Enhancing-E-Commerce-Agility-With-Advanced-ETL-Pipeline/README.md

     ]
 }
 ```
-### Key features
+### Purpose
 This AWS Lambda function is triggered when both Order and Returns files are uploaded to S3.
 It:
 * Extracts S3 bucket and object key details from the event.
-* Starts an AWS Glue job named "ecommerce_join_data" with the file locations and additional parameters like output database and table.
+* Starts an AWS Glue job named `ecommerce_join_data` with the file locations and additional parameters like output database and table.
 * Returns the Glue job run ID if successful, or an error message if something goes wrong.

 ## 2. Create Lambda Function